-Based on our deep experience in the litter box, here are our best tips for getting rid of that cutting cat-pee odor and for making your home smell fresh as a daisy.
+Based on our experience in the litter box, here are our best tips for getting rid of that cutting cat-pee odor and for making your home smell fresh as a daisy.

-1. Find the Stain.
+1. Find the stain.

 Easier said than done, especially if your cat is prone to worming its way into tight spaces.
 Hopefully, you find it on a wall or other hard surface, but you might discover that Kitty made use of your laundry basket, carpet, or sofa.
 Don’t panic.
 We can help you get it out.

-2. Employ a strong enzyme cleaner.
+2. Employ a strong antibacterial cleaner.

 3. Dig out the wet vac.